 There have been almost a dozen theatrical movies, television movies, and mini-series made from Robin Cook's work.
 In 2009 Robin Cook created and produced with Michael Eisner the world's first full-length V-cast movie in 50 three-minute segments as a prequel to his book, Foreign Body.
 Recently Dr. Cook has teamed up with several successful businessmen to form Cook-Blackwood Productions to make feature movies and TV series from his work.

 In each of his novels, Robin Cook strives to elucidate various medical/biotech ethical issues.
 Dr. Cook says he chose to write thrillers as a way to use entertainment as a method of exposing the public to public policy conundrums such as genetic engineering, medical economics, in vitro fertilization, research funding, managed care, drug research, organ transplantation, stem cell research, concierge medicine, and M.D.-owned specialty hospitals.

 Robin Cook was born on May 4, 1940 in Brooklyn, New York, and spent his early years in Woodside, Queens.
 At the age of eight he moved with his parents and older brother to Leonia, New Jersey.
 His sister arrived two years later, changing him from the baby of the family to the middle child.

-In the business arena, Dr. Cook is a cofounder of an Internet software company, a partner of a New Hampshire sports complex, an investor in a New Hampshire ski area, and he has significant real estate holdings.
+In the business arena Dr. Cook is a cofounder of an Internet software company, a partner of a New Hampshire sports complex, an investor in a New Hampshire ski area, and he has significant real estate holdings.
 His relatively unique investment strategies were recognized in a lengthy article on the front page of the business section of the New York Times in the '80s.
-In the past he has owned a restaurant and a construction company.
+In the past he has partnered in a restaurant and a construction company.
 Currently he is partnering in the start up of another restaurant.